Diomedes: Trojan War

 Diomedes received the most direct divine help and protection.
 He was the favorite warrior of Athena (who even drove his chariot once).
 He was also the only hero except Heracles, son of Zeus, that attacked Olympian gods.
 He even wounded Ares, whom he struck with his spear.
 Once, he was even granted divine vision in order to identify immortals.
 Only Diomedes and Menelaus were offered immortality and became gods in post-Homeric mythology.

-Weapons

 The god Hephaestus made Diomedes' cuirass for him.
 He was the only Achaean warrior apart from Achilles who carried such an arsenal of gear made by Hera's son.
-He also had a round shield with the mark of a boar.
-In combat, he also carried a spear, which wasn’t enchanted as well as his father's sword.
+He had also a round shield with the mark of a boar.
+In combat, he carried also a spear, which, unlike his father's sword, was not enchanted.
 His golden armor bore a crest of a boar on the breast.
 It was created by a mortal smith but was blessed by Athena, who gave it to Tydeus.
 When he died, it passed to Diomedes.
-A skilled smith created the sword for Tydeus, which bore designs of a lion and a big boar.
+A skilled smith created the sword for Tydeus, which bore designs of a lion and a large boar.

-Diomedes in Aulis
+In Aulis

 In Aulis, where the Achaean leaders gathered, Diomedes met his brother in arms Odysseus, with whom he shared several adventures.
 Both of them were favorite heroes of Athena and each shared characteristics of their patron goddess – Odysseus her wisdom and cunning, and Diomedes her courage and skill in battle; though neither was wholly bereft of either aspect.
 They began to combine their efforts and actions already when being in Aulis.